climba/liri-node-app/README.md

-# LIRI Bot
+# Command Line Node APP

 ### Overview

-This project is called LIRI.
-LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI works as a command line node app that takes in parameters and returns specific data.
+This project is a command line node app that takes in parameters and returns data from specific APIs depending on what command the user enters into the terminal.

 ### Running the App

-1. LIRI will display your latest tweets.
-Details about Spotify songs and details about movies from OMDB
+1. The App has 4 main functions.
+It ca display your latest tweets, return details about Spotify songs, return details about movies from OMDB and it also reads a text file that is inside the main project directory, takes data from that file and runs it through the spotify function.

 2. To run this app, you'll need to install the following Node packages.